 Are you planning a baby (or has one already arrived), and you wonder how to keep your cat out of the crib?
-It definitely is a matter to which to pay attention, because, as much as we do love cats, we agree: your baby’s crib is a no-go place for your cat.
+It definitely is a matter to which to pay attention to.
+As we update this article, our kids are now eight and ten, yet still, we remember the struggle.
+As much as we love our cats we agree: a baby’s crib is a no-go place for your cat.

 In this article, we are going to explain how to keep your cat out of the baby’s crib, how to ensure your baby’s safety, and, equally important, how to keep your cat less stressed because of these restrictions.

 1. Do you keep your cat out of just the crib or the baby’s whole room?

 So how do you want it?
 Do you want to keep your cat out of your baby’s room completely or should you be worried about only the crib?

 It might depend on your cat’s personality and, of course, how fond you are of your cat.
 We suggest letting the cat inside the room but maintaining a healthy distance from the crib.

 First, it’s easier, and second, it creates less stress for your cat.
 Third, in your cat’s view, the baby will be a lesser inconvenience in his life, which is good for their relationship.

 If you think your baby’s room must be completely forbidden to your cat, you should read our article on how to keep a cat out of the room.
 Otherwise, this article contains everything you need.

 2. Add some cat furniture to the baby’s room

 A huge part of why cats want to get inside the crib is their curiosity.
 They want to sniff, or at least to see what’s inside, and, as a rule of thumb, cats want to climb.
 It makes them feel safe, comfortable, and helps to satisfy their curiosity.